biggproject/IngestorSkeleton/README.md

 # Custom Implementation

-This ingestor uses an interface called 'CustomService' that allows the processing of data to be extended.
-In order to do this, a bean should be created that implements the 'CustomService' interface.
+This ingestor uses an interface called `CustomService` that allows the processing of data to be extended.
+In order to do this, a bean should be created that implements the `CustomService` interface.
 The functionality in this bean is executed **after** data is received by the ingestor, and **before** the data is sent to Kafka.

 The interface requires the following methods to be implemented: